 PROXY_NAME

-: the name of the URL map you created when you created the load balancer.REGION
+: the name of the URL map.
+You created the URL map when you created the load balancer.LOCATION

 Clean up